As glucose in the body comes from foods that contain carbohydrates, people may question whether or not they should eat rice.

 People with diabetes can eat the same diet that is healthful for those without the condition, including rice and other carb-rich foods.

-However, they need to manage and balance their carbohydrate intake to control blood glucose levels.
+However, they need to manage and balance their carbohydrate intake to manage blood glucose levels.

 When a person eats carbs, the body converts them into glucose to either store or use as energy.
 The hormone insulin enables this process.